pureconfig/pureconfig/modules/magnolia/src/main/tut/README.md

 ## Differences in Behavior

-- When loading case classes and multiple fields cause failures, only the first error is reported;
 - Value classes that are not case classes are not supported (other value classes have the same reading behavior);
 - The Scala compiler may emit a warning unless `scala.language.higherKinds` is imported.